Security Model

 Honest boundary statement

-Section titled “Honest boundary statement”jackin’ provides a container boundary, not a microVM boundary.
+Section titled “Honest boundary statement”jackin’ provides a container boundary today.
+That is a deliberate proof-of-concept choice, not the long-term ceiling.

-If you need the hardest local isolation boundary available today, a microVM-based tool such as Docker Sandboxes is stronger by design.
+- If you need the hardest local isolation boundary available today, a microVM-based tool such as

 Isolation layers

-Section titled “Isolation layers”jackin’s security model is built on several layers that stack together:
+Section titled “Isolation layers”jackin’ security model is built on several layers that stack together:

 1. Container isolation